Back to blog

 10 min read

 Feeling concerned about protecting your online identity and privacy?
 Well, you're not alone!
 Many internet users have turned to residential proxies to help keep their information safe.
 In simple terms, a residential proxy is like a middleman between your device and the internet, helping you hide your real location and keep your online activities from being tracked.
-But there's more to residential proxy networks, and you're in luck today because we're spilling all the beans on what you should know when choosing a residential proxy provider for all your online adventures.
+But there's more to residential proxy networks, so read on to learn about choosing a residential proxy provider for your online adventures.

 9 min read